ObolNetwork/kurtosis-charon/README.md

 ## Note

-The docker compose and the run_charon.sh use charon v0.19.2.
-Change to other versions based on your testing needs.
+The docker compose and the `run_charon.sh` use `obolnetwork/charon-local:latest` (local build).
+Change to other versions in those two places depending on your testing needs.